Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

 \subsection{Abstract Cakes}

-Let us briefly discuss more general cakes than $[0,1]$.
-In this section, $\cake\neq\emptyset$ will be a general set, $\calA$ an algebra of admissible pieces, and $\sigma(\calA)$ the $\sigma$-algebra generated by~$\calA$.
-The definition and the properties of a valuation $v\colon \calA \to [0,1]$ (cf.\ Definition~\ref{def:valuation-function}) still work in this general setting, but since $X$ is abstract, there may not be (an equivalent of) a distribution function; this means that the connection between divisibility and $\sigma$-additivity, cf.\ Lemma~\ref{contdf} and Corollary~\ref{cor-D-vs-sigma}, might fail in an abstract setting.
+Let us briefly discuss more general cakes $\abscake$ than $\concake$.
+In this section, $\abscake\neq\emptyset$ will be a general set, $\calA$ an algebra of admissible pieces.
+The notion of $\sigma$-algebra is, \emph{mutatis mutandis}, the same as in the case of the standard cake (Definition~\ref{def:sigma-algebra}) and we denote by $\sigma(\calA)$ the smallest $\sigma$-algebra that contains the algebra~$\calA$.
+The definition and the properties of a valuation $v\colon \calA \to [0,1]$ (cf.\ Definition~\ref{def:valuation-function}) still work in this general setting, but since $\abscake$ is abstract, there may not be (an equivalent of) a distribution function; this means that the connection between divisibility and $\sigma$-additivity, cf.\ Lemma~\ref{contdf} and Corollary~\ref{cor-D-vs-sigma}, might fail in an abstract setting.

 We begin with a new definition of $\mathrm{(D)}$ for finitely additive valuations on abstract cakes.